gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/Imputation.md

 **Note.** We have **already QCd and phased these genotypes** for you - in a real analysis you might have to do that yourself.

-Let's see if we can impute the secretor status SNP.
+Let's use our phased sequence data to see if we can impute a particular SNP - the *secretor status* SNP rs601338.
+This is a G>A mutation at `chr19:48,703,417` which determines whether individuals secrete the 'Lewis antigen' - and hence A or B blood type antigens - into mucus.
 You can check that it is not genotype in the input data:

 ```
+bcftools view \
+-H \
+-i 'POS=48703417' \
+GGVP/omni2.5M/GGVP-illumina_omni2.5M.phased.vcf.gz \
-bcftools view -H -i 'POS=48703417' GGVP/omni2.5M/GGVP/omni2.5M/GGVP-illumina_omni2.5M.phased.vcf.gz | wc -l
+| wc -l
 ```

 **Note.** recall that `wc -l` counts the number of lines in its output.

 To use imputation we will use the program `MINIMAC`.
-The first step is to convert our reference panel:
+The first step is to convert our reference panel to the MINIMAC format:

 ```
-/home/jovyan/Minimac3Executable/bin/Minimac3 \
+Minimac3 \
   --refHaps GWD_30x_calls.phased.vcf.gz \
   --processReference \
   --prefix GWD_30x_calls.phased \